mathernemorgan/MIST-4610-Group-2/README.md

   AND c.sku IS NULL;
 ```

+# Manually Edit
+We had trouble finding a working SQL code to fix the Pack Size, so we just manually edited the column, and it was way easier to fix the column that way.

 ## **Justification for Cleaning Steps**

 SKU, alt_sku, and parent_sku were standardized by trimming whitespace, converting values to uppercase, and replacing blanks with NULL.
 This was necessary because SKU fields act as identifiers, and inconsistent formatting would create duplicate-looking products or broken parent-child relationships.
 The spreadsheet documentation makes clear that SKU is the internal product code and that parent_sku is used to link variants to a main product, so these fields had to be consistent for referential integrity.